Ziguratchy/BotTutorial/Tutorial.md

-Hi! so, basically, i created this Repository to teach you **How to make a Bot using VS Code!!**
+Hi! so um, basically, i created this Repository to teach you **How to make a Bot using VS Code!**

 [Table of Contents](#tableofcontents)
 -------------------------------------------------------------------------------------------------------